Enough-Software/enough_mail_flutter/README.md

 # enough_mail_flutter

-Flutter UI components for mail apps.
+Flutter UI widgets for mail apps.

 ## Usage
-The current `enough_mail_flutter` package provides the `MimeMessageViewer` component that displays email contents within an embedded `WebView`.
+The current `enough_mail_flutter` package the following widgets:

-A simple usage example:
+*  `MimeMessageViewer` to display emails for which the contents has been already downloaded.
+* `MimeMessageDownloader` to download message contents first if required - then uses the `MimeMessageViewer` to display.

+### MimeMessageViewer Usage
+Using the `MimeMessageViewer` is quite straight forward:

 ```dart
 import 'package:enough_mail/enough_mail.dart';